The 4SPEED™ Method

 Not getting faster despite seemingly best efforts in training?
 What hinders you from further progress is a weakness in one or many of the 4 physiological determinants of your race fitness – general endurance, lactate threshold, VO2max capacity, and neuromuscular power.

-“A weakness in any of the 4 key performance metrics limits your potential.”
+“A weakness in any of the 4 physiological determinants limits your potential.”

 Lactate Threshold: Your lactate threshold (LT) is your ability to process and clear lactate from your system.
 This is of major importance for half marathon and marathon races.
-5K and 10K races are run above your LT and therefore depend more on lactate tolerance.
+5K and 10K races are run above your LT and therefore rely on lactate tolerance as well.
 A high LT lets you access a higher percentage of your VO2max at all distances.

 VO2max Capacity: Your maximal aerobic capacity is your ability to supply your muscles with oxygen at a fast rate.
 It has the largest effect on your running speed for long-distance events.
-In fact, it determines your race performance by a staggering 80%.
-Adaptations occur at the heart, blood, and within the muscles themselves.
+In fact, it determines your race pace by a staggering 80%.
+Adaptations occur at the heart, blood, and within the muscles itself.

 Neuromuscular Power: Your neuromuscular power is your ability to generate force quickly.
-While you don’t have to clock the times of a sprinter to find success in long-distance running, your cadence (via ground contact time) and stride length (via plyometric ability) will improve significantly with more neuromuscular power.
+While you don’t have to clock the times of a sprinter to find success in long-distance running, your cadence, stride length, and running economy will improve significantly with more neuromuscular power.

 The 4SPEED™ FunnelAs a dedicated runner, you're already familiar with long runs, lactate threshold runs, VO2max intervals and repetitions.
 But the art and science of training are not just about scheduling a balanced training week with those workouts.
 The real difference is in piggybacking one adaptation on another in the right sequence.